Auto Optimization aka Multi-Armed Bandit enables automatic reweighting of variation groups based on performance

 - Automated – SiteSpect manages the weighting automatically.

-There are a number of thresholds that determine when optimization takes affect.
+There are a number of thresholds that determine when optimization takes effect.
 Some of those thresholds are:

 - number of visits to the Campaign